Cardinals vs. Reds Player Props Betting Odds

-Sportsbooks have listed player props for Paul Goldschmidt, Jonathan India and others when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Monday at 6:40 PM ET.
+Player prop betting options for Paul Goldschmidt, Jonathan India and others are available in the St. Louis Cardinals-Cincinnati Reds matchup at Great American Ball Park on Tuesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!